mafshin/Interview-Assignment/README.md

 For this task, we assume that added surcharge per product type is kept in memory, so it will reset between Insurance Api restarts.
 Also the surcharge rate is applied to /product endpoint in addition to /order endpoint.

+# Fault Tolerance
+Access to ProductApi resources is configured by two retry and circuit breaker policies.
+In case of ProductApi getting down or slowness the policies can be configured to retry requests or break the circuit to prevent cascade effect of retrying failed requests.
+These policies can be configured via `FaultTolerance` section in [appsettings.json](/src/Insurance.Api/appsettings.json)